UperscuzziSchoolAcc/UltiLang/README.md

 ```python
 uhoh("Error encountered")>:)
 ```
-This function also resets your computer (doesn't work on Arch its too hard)
+This function also resets your computer (doesn't work on Arch it's too hard)

 #### Lists
 In Ultilang, lists are called Ultilang Dynamic Sequential Binary Element Catalog Data Type.
 For the sake of time, we will call then UDSBECDT.